 It is coming up to the end of the academic year!
 Almost time for the holidays!
 Now is a great time to review the Ofsted Careers Guidance for your school website.
 The government careers strategy outlines their long term plan to build and improve a careers system for all.
 The statutory requirements, introduced in 2018, are in place to ensure secondary schools and colleges are delivering a careers programme supporting this strategy.
 This requirement is applicable to years 8 - 13.

 The school website Ofsted careers guidance requirements are grouped into 2 sections.
 The first around the careers program itself, and the other around the 'Provider Access Policy Statement'.
 You can view the specific requirements on our school website requirements guide.

-The provider access policy statement is in place to ensure each school has adequate and appropriate arrangements in place for dealing with careers providers.
+The provider access policy statement is in place to ensure each school has appropriate arrangements in place for dealing with careers providers.
 Publish this policy on the website, update it annually and include the required criteria.

 Each requirement outlined in the Ofsted careers guidance seems to be about making sure procedures for careers providers are clear.
 In short make sure to include each of these within your policy statement and check these requirements off as complete.

 Always make it interesting!
 Compliance is tough to read through for the even the most dedicated Ofsted auditor.
 Throw some pictures in, make their life easy!

 Presenting Your Careers Guidance Information

 If you don't already have a careers page or section on your website it's certainly worth considering.
 Ideally, this will be a page of content to delight your site visitors and showcase the careers programme that you offer.
 Consider any alumni success stories you can draw on and include those as testimonials in this section.
 Remember your audiences, prospective parents, students AND Ofsted.
 Cater to all of them!